Polaroid Go is the world’s smallest analogue instant camera

 The camera also caps an impressive comeback from Polaroid in recent years.
 Following its peak in the late 1970s, the company's instant film had to be rescued by The Impossible Project in the late 2000s.
 That project relaunched at Polaroid Originals, and is now known simply as Polaroid again after the new company acquired the rights to the classic name.

 But while there's no doubting the Go's charm, there are a few caveats.
 We found that the larger Polaroid Now did sometimes struggle with inconsistent exposures and an inaccurate viewfinder, so we're hoping these things have been improved in the Polaroid Go.
-We'll let you know if it has in a full review very soon.
+We'll let you know if they have in a full review very soon.

 Still, if you don't mind your camera being a little hit-and-miss, and are looking for something more compact than the Polaroid Now, it could be a fun new analogue photography companion.